awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

 # Set up EC2 Instance Connect<a name="ec2-instance-connect-set-up"></a>

-To use EC2 Instance Connect to connect to an instance, you need to configure every instance that will support using Instance Connect \(this is a one\-time requirement for each instance\), and you need to grant permission to every IAM user that will use Instance Connect\.
+To use EC2 Instance Connect to connect to an instance, you need to configure every instance that will support using Instance Connect \(this is a one\-time requirement for each instance\), and you need to grant permission to every IAM principal that will use Instance Connect\.

 **Topics**
 + [Task 1: Configure network access to an instance](#ec2-instance-connect-setup-security-group)